Azure AI Speech to Text vs OpenAI Whisper

 Azure AI Speech and OpenAI's Whisper model are services that are capable of speech to text transcription not only in the cloud but at the edge too.
 We do not always entirely need to rely on the use of API keys that authenticate into a cloud-supported inference service all the time.

-Let's quickly have a look at Azure AI Speech to Text and OpenAI's Whisper model running locally.
+Let's quickly have a look at Azure AI Speech to Text and OpenAI's Whisper model running locally for inference.
 Although Azure AI Speech to Text primarily runs as a pure cloud service, it can also be run as what could be called a tethered docker container (we will see why shortly).
 The OpenAI Whisper model, containing Speech to Text capabilities, can run fully as a docker container and comes in different model sizes to suit various compute capacities and devices.
 We will be transcribing this 2min 12s long audio clip as a .wav clip in practice (mp3 shown is for illustration only and blog file limitations):

 audio-thumbnail